kengraf/nadialin/website/docs/admin_readme.md

 - __Event__: (TBD) not currently used in the BETA.
 Possible start/stop times, landing page customizations, admin functions, etc
 - __Hunters__:  For all hunters(users) name, email, uuid, and squad.
 Itmes are generated on the hunter's first login.
 - __Squads__: Name and score.
 Set by admin action.
 Squads determine machines names and users accounts.
 Scores are recorded by squad.
 - __Machines__: Typically a single item, create by admin action.
 Name, templateName, and Services[].
 EC2 instances are tagged with {name)-{squad}.
 The same EC2 templateName is for all instances.
-Services is a list of templated JSON objects. "get_flag" is required addtional services can be added.
+Services is a list of templated JSON objects. "get_flag" is required additional services can be added.
 When a instance is created the service template is expanded and added to the services table.
 - __Instances__: One item for each running EC2 instance.
 Created/destroyed with the instance.
 Item contains: name, DNS name, IP address, and instanceId.
 - __Services__: One item per every machine-squad:service combination.
 Created/destroyed with the instance.
 Item contains: name, protocol, fully expanded service URL, expected_return, and points.
 - __ServiceChecks__: Log of services attempted, Every service, for every machine, once per minute.
 Does not persist in backupEvent/RestoreEvent cycle.